instacart/truetime-android/README.md

 ## Vanilla version

 Importing `'com.github.instacart.truetime-android:library:<release-version>'` should be sufficient for this.

 Then you must initialize it in ```onCreate()``` in your class that extends```android.app.Application```.
 ```java
 TrueTime.build().initialize();
 ```

-`initialize` must be run on a background thread.
+`initialize` also must be run on a background thread.
 If you run it on the main thread, you will get a [`NetworkOnMainThreadException`](https://developer.android.com/reference/android/os/NetworkOnMainThreadException.html)

 You can then use: